 4.0 ACTIVITIES AND COMMUNITY INTEGRATION 4.1 Are individuals supported and encouraged to move freely outside of the residential setting?
-Expectation: Individuals have full access to the community and are allowed to come and go from the residential setting, as s they des ire, unles s the individual's safety would be jeopardized.
+Expectation: Individuals have full access to the community and are allowed to come and go from the residential setting, a individual's safety would be jeopardized.
 Reasons to restrict movement are documented in the individual's record.
-Attemption of the individual of the indivi pts to mit tigate safe ety issues prior to revoking an individual's right to freedom of movement are documented.
-Related Questions: Does the residential setting impose a curfew, or otherwise restrict individuals' ability to enter or leave the residential YES ☐ NO setting as they are able?
-Are individuals able to come and go from the residential setting and its grounds as they are able? ☐ YES ∐ NO Can individuals engage in community and social activities of their preference outside of the residential setting as they ☐ YES ∐ No are able?
-Does the residential setting provide accessible transportation so individuals may access the community? ∐ YES ∐ ио Is transportation provided or arranged by the residential setting to community activities? ☐ YES ☐ NO How does the residential setting organize appropriate transportation to community activities?
+Attem issues prior to revoking an individual's right to freedom of movement are documented. - Related Questions: Does the residential setting impose a curfew, or otherwise restrict individuals' ability to enter or leave the residential setting as they are able?
+YES NO NO Are individuals able to come and go from the residential setting and its grounds as they are able?
+YES Can individuals engage in community and social activities of their preference outside of the residential setting as they are able?
+YES 🗌 NO Does the residential setting provide accessible transportation so individuals may access the community?
+YES Is transportation provided or arranged by the residential setting to community activities?
+YES 🗌 NO How does the residential setting organize appropriate transportation to community activities?
 Do individuals have access to public transportation?
-YES □ NO Does the residential setting offer training to individuals on how to use public transportation? ☐ YES П ио □ N/A Are public transport schedules and contact information readily accessible to individuals?
-YES □ NO □ N/A Do individuals with physical accessibility needs have access to accessible transportation? ☐ YES □ No Describe and provide a copy of the residential setting's policies and procedures regarding transportation to community activities.
+YES Does the residential setting offer training to individuals on how to use public transportation?
+YES 🗌 N/A Are public transport schedules and contact information readily accessible to individuals?
+YES 🗌 N/A Do individuals with physical accessibility needs have access to accessible transportation?
+YES Describe and provide a copy of the residential setting's policies and procedures regarding transportation to community activities.